pavants/CoordinatesTransformer/README.md

 # Coordinate Transformer
-## Heading 2 text

-This application is useful to convert coordinates from GPS to Gauss-Boaga
+This application is useful to convert coordinates from GPS to Gauss-Boaga and vice-versa

 ## Installation

 python -m venv venv
->activate
+activate
 pip install -r requirements.txt